eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 This technology is a wireless alternative to the traditional RS 232 cable and was first introduced way back in 1994.

 It helps the users to communicate with different types of electronic devices connected within the network of a computer.

-It basically creates a personal network connection among the computers that operates within the range of 2.4 GHz unlicensed band.
+It basically creates a personal network connection among the computers that operate within the range of 2.4 GHz unlicensed band.

 What is Bluetooth in Computer Network?

 Bluetooth is a wireless technology named after a Danish Viking King Harald.
 He was also called King Harald Blatand, where Blatand means “Bluetooth” in English.

 The Bluetooth technology was started in 1994 by Ericsson Mobile Communications.
 This was then used as an alternative to those cumbersome cables needed to connect mobile phones with computers and other devices.

 Later on, in 1998, the Bluetooth Special Interest Group or SIG was formed by different companies such as:

 The SIG took on the responsibility of publishing different versions of Bluetooth with different standards, features, and speed of data transfer.